FAQs - Reiki

 How long are your Reiki courses?

 First Degree (Level 1 or Shoden), which is the beginner level is a 10-12 hour course, delivered in 4 sessions.
-Level 2, is also taught over 2 full days.
+SEcond Degree ( Level 2 or Okuden), is taught over 3 sessions on 3 different days.
 Usui Shiki Ryoho Reiki Mastership is a apprenticeship style training programme taught over a number of years.

 What type of Reiki do you practice and teach?